 It doesn't matter if a firm is large or small; local companies are usually well-covered by the local press.
 Coverage is generally more in-depth and ongoing than what you may find in the national sources.
 Newspaper and periodical articles can provide extensive and varied types of information on companies--for example, historical background, new ventures, marketing campaigns, analyses of financial situations, and biographical profiles of key executives.
 Remember that news comes in all forms.
 Be sure to check radio and television news in addition to newspapers.

 - Lexis/Nexis Academic

 There is an important technique that involves searching in newspapers, and especially databases that support an "at least" connector, like Lexis/Nexis.
 Let's say you wanted to find information about your company's main competitors specifically in newspaper articles.
 You can command the system to retrieve articles where the name of the company appears at least five times, and the truncated form of the word, competitor, occurs one or more times.
 Limiting your query in this manner practically ensures that the search yields articles that discuss the company.

-In Lexis/Nexis, using the Power Search option, the search screen would look like this:
+In Lexis/Nexis, the search screen would look like this:

 - Regional Business News

 Often you will find more info on a private company in the hometown newspaper, or a special regional business publication.
 This